professornaite/professornaite.github.io/README.md

 ## website files

-*This repo was initially generated from a Quarto template available here: https://github.com/jtr13/website-template.*
+*This repo was initially generated from a Quarto template: https://github.com/jtr13/website-template.*